 - TSA Leadership Thursday: Post examples of your leadership in TSA.
 This might include preparing with others for a team event, holding an office, or helping your community.

 - Future Friday: Highlight your plans for the future and how TSA has helped you shape your journey.
 Be sure to tag your future educational institution or place of work at @nationalTSA.

 - Use the National TSA Week Press Release Template.
 Create a press release to send to your local media and school system.
 Share your National TSA Week photos on your TSA chapter's social media pages; tag @nationalTSA and use #NationalTSAWeek and #ForeverTSA.

 - Follow @nationalTSA on Facebook, Twitter, and Instagram.
 If posting, do NOT include content as defined by the disclaimer below:

 - abusive or hurtful comments about a user or another participant;

-- off-topic and other comments (this includes promotion or solicitation of events, groups, pages, websites, organizations, products and programs not related to or affiliated with TSA);
+- off-topic or other comments (this includes promotion or solicitation of events, groups, pages, websites, organizations, products, and programs not related to or affiliated with TSA);

 - private, personal information published without consent;